lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-The changes required in the `Render` class are smaller, we basically instantiate the `MaterialsCache` and `TextureCache` classes an adapt some methods invocations to the new parameters added:
+The changes required in the `Render` class are smaller, we basically instantiate the `MaterialsCache` and `TextureCache` classes and adapt some methods invocations to the new parameters added:

 ```java
 public class Render {